Roger Keyes, 1st Baron Keyes: First World War

-Inter-war years
+Interwar period

 Keyes was given command of the new Battlecruiser Squadron hoisting his flag at Scapa Flow in the battlecruiser HMS Lion in March 1919.
 He moved his flag to the new battlecruiser HMS Hood in early 1920.
 Promoted to vice-admiral on 16 May 1921, he became Deputy Chief of the Naval Staff in November 1921 and then Commander-in-Chief of the Mediterranean Fleet in June 1925 with promotion to full admiral on 1 March 1926.

 In January 1928 at a dance on the quarterdeck of the battleship HMS Royal Oak, Rear Admiral Bernard Collard, Second-in-command of the 1st Battle Squadron, openly lambasted Royal Marine Bandmaster, Percy Barnacle, and allegedly said "I won't have a bugger like that in my ship" in the presence of ship's officers and guests.
 Captain Kenneth Dewar and Commander Henry Daniel accused Collard of "vindictive fault-finding" and openly humiliating and insulting them before their crew, referring to an incident involving Collard's disembarkation from the ship in March 1928 where the admiral had openly said that he was "fed up with the ship"; Collard countercharged the two with failing to follow orders and treating him "worse than a midshipman".
 Letters of complaint from Dewar and Daniel were passed on to Keyes.
 The press picked up on the story worldwide, describing the affair—with some hyperbole—as a "mutiny".
 Keyes was thought by the Admiralty to have handled the matter badly and this may have adversely affected his chances of becoming First Sea Lord.
-He became Commander-in-Chief, Portsmouth in May 1929, was promoted to Admiral of the Fleet on 8 May 1930 and was advanced Knight Grand Cross of the Order of the Bath on 3 June 1930.
+He became Commander-in-Chief, Portsmouth, in May 1929, was promoted to Admiral of the Fleet on 8 May 1930 and was advanced Knight Grand Cross of the Order of the Bath on 3 June 1930.
 He then bought a house at Tingewick in Buckinghamshire and retired in May 1935.

 Keyes was elected Conservative Member of Parliament for Portsmouth North in January 1934.
-In Parliament he fought disarmament and sought to have the Fleet Air Arm put back under the control of the navy.
-He was opposed to the Munich Agreement that Neville Chamberlain had reached with Adolf Hitler in 1938 and, along with Winston Churchill, was one of the few who withheld support from the Government on this issue.
+In Parliament,he fought disarmament and sought to have the Fleet Air Arm put back under the control of the navy.
+He was opposed to the Munich Agreement, which Neville Chamberlain had reached with Adolf Hitler in 1938 and, along with Winston Churchill, was one of the few who withheld support from the Government on that issue.